[Sir Graham Brady in the Chair]

 It is a pleasure to see you presiding in the Chair this afternoon, Sir Graham.
 I congratulate my hon.
 Friend the Member for Warwick and Leamington (Matt Western) on securing this important debate.
 I commend him not only for his excellent contribution, but for his campaigning on this issue, including his ten-minute rule Bill, which he introduced on 13 February, as he mentioned in his remarks.

 I had hoped to welcome the new Minister of State, Department for Transport, the hon.
 Member for Northampton North (Michael Ellis), who has responsibility for road safety, to his place.
 I am never unhappy to see the Under-Secretary of State for Transport, the hon.
-Member for Harrogate and Knaresborough (Andrew Jones), but it would have been nice to have been able to firmly welcome the new road safety Minister.
+Member for Harrogate and Knaresborough (Andrew Jones), but it would have been nice to be able to firmly welcome the new road safety Minister.
 As chair of the all-party group for transport safety, I was hoping to get an assurance from him that he would engage with the all-party group as much as his predecessor did, so I hope the Minister will take that message back to the hon.
 Member for Northampton North.

 Will the Minister also pass on a message about the updated road safety statement, which he knows has been long awaited?
 I hope the reshuffle will not delay it, given the concern about how the road safety casualty figures on those who have been killed or seriously injured have stagnated over the past few years.
 It would be an impetus to getting those figures on a downward trend again, which we all want to see.